talesm/boto-ui/README.md

 ### Building examples

+The examples are all inside the examples subdirectory.
+You can build them using the cmake file provided on DUI root directory.
+They're built by default.

 ### Building single file header

+There is the custom target "single_header", that is disabled by default.
+It needs a decent version of nodejs installed on the system to work.

 Elements
 --------

 We support a short but useful number of elements.
-You can see an comprehensive example at [elements_demo.cpp][elements_demo].
+You can see a comprehensive example at [elements_demo.cpp][elements_demo].

 [elements_demo]: examples/elements_demo.cpp